Got questions? You’re not alone.

 We might explore your inner parts, practice new boundaries, unpack shame, or build real-world systems that support your actual brain.

-It’s not one-size-fits-all — we go at your pace, together.
+It’s not one-size-fits-all.
+We go at your pace, together.

 Who is your practice not the best fit for?

-I work primarily with adults who are navigating things like anxiety, burnout, people-pleasing, complex trauma, identity exploration, and patterns that no longer serve them — with or without a formal diagnosis.
+I work primarily with adults who are navigating things like anxiety, burnout, people-pleasing, complex trauma, identity exploration, and patterns that no longer serve them, with or without a formal diagnosis.
 Many of my clients are neurodivergent (ADHD, autistic, or questioning), but you do not need to identify that way to work with me.
-If you're thoughtful, reflective, and looking for deeper, values-based work — you're in the right place.
+If you're thoughtful, reflective, and looking for deeper, values-based work, you're in the right place.

 That said, my practice is best suited for those with low support needs and the capacity for weekly or biweekly outpatient therapy.
-My style is relational, depth-oriented, and paced intentionally — built for clients who are ready to go inward and explore long-term change.
+My style is relational, depth-oriented, and paced intentionally, built for clients who are ready to go inward and explore long-term change.

 At this time, I’m not able to provide care for: